1. Transferable Skills: What Are They & Examples for 2024

 Create your CV nowcv builder

 Thanks for reading.
-If you have any questions at all about CV transferable skills, please ask in the comments section and I’ll be happy to help.
+If you have any questions about CV transferable skills or specifically our list of transferable skills, please ask in the comments section, and I’ll be happy to help.

 How we review the content at LiveCareer